 Why Learning Should be Fun?

-In this digital age filled with engagement crisis issues, it is critical to be able to keep your attention as long as possible to something that is important.
+In this digital age filled with engagement crisis issues, it is critical to be able to keep your attention as long as possible to something important.
 While our attention span is slowly decreasing we need to find ways of making learning fun.

 The reason why learning becomes no longer pleasant is that the traditional education system puts everything in certain frames that cannot be exceeded.
 One of the biggest mistakes in school is that students are constantly told that learning is deadly serious and fun is the complete opposite of it.
 When a certain activity becomes boring, students try to entertain ourselves with other things like looking at their mobile phone, playing games or just counting dots on the ceiling.